microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2022-09-30
+1. Added "RestoreAll" command, this new command will retrieve all the definitions which can be found in Storage Table and restore to Logic App Standard.

 2022-08-04
 1. Changed the mechanism of retrieving Logic App's definition table name to prevent wrong definition table get picked up if there are multiple Logic App Standard binding the same Storage Account.
 For all the command, we need to add an extra option **"-la [LogicAppName]"** to identify which Logic App we need to operate.
 This new option is not case sensetive and only Logic App name is required.
 ![image](https://user-images.githubusercontent.com/72241569/182770468-5ad3e8af-f990-445e-982d-47e7b338f158.png)